neulab/newlang-tech/speech-synthesis/README.md

 # Building Speech Synthesis for New Languages

 Speech synthesis is the task of generating speech from text.
 It is useful if you want to build a speech interface.
-For a speech synthesizer, we usually require voice recordings from one person.
+For a speech synthesizer, voice recordings from one person is usually required for consistency and natural sounding output.

-## Collecting Data
+## 1. Collecting Data

 There are many sources for speech data that can be used to train systems.
 It'd be a good idea to take a look here to see if there is data that you can use.

 * [CMU Wilderness Corpus](https://github.com/festvox/datasets-CMU_Wilderness): This is a very broad corpus with 699 languages.

+If there is none, follow the steps in [Creating Data](#2-creating-data) section to create a corpus.
-## Creating Data
+## 2. Creating Data
 The goal here is to create a speech corpus of aligned speech recordings and their transcriptions to be used to build the synthesizer.
 1. Gather textual sentences in your language.
 You should aim at getting atleast 1 million words.
 Keep in mind:
    - The copyright of the data you have gathered; make sure it is sufficient for your usage and distribution needs
    - The text should be in the same encoding
 2. Select good sentences from this corpus to be used  to build your synthesizer.
 There is documentation on how to do it [here](http://festvox.org/bsv/c2176.html).
 You will need software to run the instructions on the documentation.
-Follow the instructions [here from CMU Wilderness](https://github.com/festvox/datasets-CMU_Wilderness) from *Prerequisites* to *Make Dependencies* sections.
+Follow [these instructions](https://github.com/festvox/datasets-CMU_Wilderness) from CMU Wilderness project from the *Prerequisites* to the *Make Dependencies* sections.
 At the end of these steps, you should have your recorded speech corpus ready for the next step.
-3. Identify a voice talent who is fluent in the language you are working on.
+3. Identify a voice talent who is fluent in the language and/or domain you are working on.
 4. Record the selected sentences.
 ### Recording tips
 * There should be little to no noise, a studio environment is best